 - Detach the disk that was attached to the Veeam Proxy.

 - Edit the Veeam Proxy used in the testing.

-- Highlight the disk that was attached during testing.
+- Hover over the disk that was attached during testing.

 Note: If you are unsure which disk needs to be detached from the Proxy, check the disks file path, it should contain the name of the production server from which it is from.

 - Click the ( X ) which will turn into a green arrow indicating that the disk will be released.

 (DO NOT select the option to "Delete files from datastore")

 - Remove the snapshot created on the production server during testing.